autonomys/pulsar/README.md

 The binary gets added to `~/.cargo/bin`, which is included in the PATH environment variable by default during installation of Rust tools.
 So you can run it immediately from the shell.

 Using this, one doesn't need to download the executable (binary) from the [releases](https://github.com/subspace/pulsar/releases) page each time when there is a new release.
-They just need to pull the latest code (that anyway they would be maintaining) from the repository and build it locally.
+They just need to pull the latest code (if already maintained) from the repository and build it locally.

 ### Download binary